How to Start Your Private Practice the Easy Way

 An additional question was about when to collect the co-pay/co-insurance.
 You can collect the co-pay at the time of the session or after the claim has processed through insurance.
 Just know, if the client has a 20% co-insurance, that is not 20% of your fee, it is 20% of the insurance company's allowable charge for that service.
 So, you may wait and see what the insurance company allows before charging co-insurance for those who pay a percentage of the cost.

 Step 13: Choose How to Keep Records.
 While it's now required that you submit your insurance claims electronically you can still keep your records in any format that you wish (paper, Word document, electronic health record.)
 Most people are choosing to use an Electronic Health Recorder (EHR.)
 EHRs enable you to work online, so you can work from home or your office.
 They use bank-level encryption to protect your records.
 They let you bill directly from the EHR, often with just one click.
 Other features may include allowing client's to self-schedule, sending e-invoices, and receiving payment online.
 There are several options on the market and surely will be more to come.
 I'd recommend narrowing it down to two or three and looking at each in detail.
 Most have a free trial period that lets you check out the features in advance of committing.
 Some well-known ones are Therapy Notes and Therapy Appointment.
 My personal preference is for Simple Practice*.
-Newer than the others, and lower cost, Simple Practice provides a wide range of services including sending out intake questionnaires and consent forms prior to the first appointment, integrated one-click billing and invoicing, HIPAA-compliant telehealth, secure messaging and an easy to use patient portal.
+Simple Practice provides a wide range of services including sending out intake questionnaires and consent forms prior to the first appointment, integrated one-click billing and invoicing, HIPAA-compliant telehealth, secure messaging and an easy to use patient portal.
 It even has an "autopay" setting where you can, with your client's consent, set the program to bill your client's credit card (or Health Savings Card) after each session.
 These tools help you collect your payments promptly, which you'll find is an important part of surviving in private practice.
 Simple Practice also tracks your payments as they come back in, helping you see when you're paid, both by insurance and by your clients.
 I love the ease of Simple Practice.
 I know other therapists who swear by their own EHR.
 I would just say to choose carefully.
 While it's possible to switch your records from one system to another, it's a hassle.
 Most likely, you'll want to stick with one program.

 Step 14: Develop Your Practice Documents